rails/rails/guides/source/active_record_validations.md

 Conditional Validations
 -----------------------

-Sometimes it will make sense to validate an object only when a given predicate is satisfied.
+Sometimes it will make sense to validate an object only when a given condition is met.
 You can do that by using the `:if` and `:unless` options, which can take a symbol, a `Proc` or an `Array`.
 You may use the `:if` option when you want to specify when the validation **should** happen.
 Alternatively, if you want to specify when the validation **should not** happen, then you may use the